A hiker on a hill, on the Camino Frances, looking down over the town of Vega de Valcarce, Spain, in thedistance, on a sunny day

 By: Simon Kemp, Editor

-The stage from Villafranca del Bierzo to Ruitelán on the Camino Francés covers 28.2 km (17.5 miles) of varied terrain, including minor roads, dirt paths, and riverside trails.
+The stage from Villafranca del Bierzo to Ruitelán on the Camino Francés pilgrimage covers 28.2 km (17.5 miles) of varied terrain, including minor roads, dirt paths, and riverside trails.
 Starting from the historical town of Villafranca, the route winds through peaceful hamlets and vineyards, gradually ascending towards Ruitelán.

 Route Description: Villafranca Del Bierzo to Ruitelán

-The 28.2 km (17.5 miles) stage from Villafranca del Bierzo to Ruitelán of the Camino Francés pilgrimage features a varied terrain, incorporating minor roads, dirt paths, and riverside trails.
+The 28.2 km (17.5 miles) stage from Villafranca del Bierzo to Ruitelán of the Camino features a varied terrain, incorporating minor roads, dirt paths, and riverside trails.
 Starting from the historical town of Villafranca, the route winds along the Valcarce River, through peaceful hamlets and vineyards, reaching Trabadelo and Vega de Valcarce.

-A significant uphill gradient commences after Vega de Valcarce, passing through scenic rural landscapes and villages before ending in the hill-nestled hamlet of Ruitelán.
+A significant uphill gradient commences after Vega de Valcarce, passing through scenic rural landscapes and villages before ending in the hill-situated hamlet of Ruitelán.
 Despite the challenging distance and climb towards the end, this stage offers rewarding views and a unique blend of natural and historical sights.

 A. Detailed Breakdown of the Route